abhishek-dangol/GooglePlay_AppStore_Analysis/README.md

 # GooglePlay_AppStore_Analysis
-Carried out data cleaning, exploratory data analysis on the Google Play and IOS AppStore Datasets

 ### Profitable App Profiles for the App Store and Google Play Markets
 Our aim in this project is to find mobile app profiles that are profitable for the App Store and Google Play markets.
 We're working as data analysts for a company that builds Android and iOS mobile apps, and our job is to enable our team of developers to make data-driven decisions with respect to the kind of apps they build.